josiah-mbao/Ona-Vision/README.md

 Ona Vision is a full MLOps pipeline, covering the complete lifecycle of a machine learning model, from training to deployment, monitoring, and scaling.
 It leverages Docker, Kubernetes, and GitOps to ensure a scalable and reliable production system for object detection and monitoring.

-### The Inspiration

-Ona Vision was born out of a frustrating and unfortunate experience I had.
-I lost—or possibly had—my **AirPods stolen** at my university library.
-In an attempt to recover them, I spent nearly an hour in the CCTV office scrubbing through days of footage, trying to figure out what time I was at the library and if the AirPods could be spotted in any frame.

-The process was tedious and inefficient.
-Manually reviewing security footage without any intelligent filtering or automation felt like looking for a needle in a haystack.
-Unfortunately, I never found my AirPods—but I did walk away with an idea.

-**Ona Vision** is my attempt to ensure others don’t have to go through that same helpless process.
-With object detection and tracking built in, this system can help people and institutions monitor and trace specific objects in real-time or recorded video streams.
-It’s my hope that this technology can make environments a little safer, and surveillance systems a lot smarter.
 <p align="center">